Death Of IE; Its Aftermath On Cross Browser Compatibility

 Progressive enhancement is a process of building the basic content of a website which can be viewed/ parsed or should be parsed in every browser.
 Keeping in mind the cross browser compatibility, progressive enhancement is a very efficient technique in web design where the browser version and the type of browser do not play an important role.
 So, if you are developing a fancy website and some of whose components are not implemented in an older version of a browser, you do not need to worry about the loss of audience.
 Anyone who opens the website will be able to see the basic structure and content of the website.
 Once you are done with the basic structure, you develop other features and fancy attractions on top of it.
 You can think of it as a layered method where the first layer is the basic layer which is accessible to all.
 All the top layers are just improving the presentation of website without altering its meaning.

 Now you must be thinking that why do we need to have different features for the same website when you can develop the basic structure and launch it.
-Well, this is where audience’s interest comes to picture.
-All the layers that are added are purely due to the way audience has started to perceive few things.
+Well, this is where the audience’s interest comes to picture.
+All the layers that are added are purely due to the way the audience has started to perceive a few things.
 Apart from development, progressive enhancement plays a vital role while you are testing your website.

 The introduction & popularity of progressive enhancement delivered the final blow leading to the death of IE as a developer were now comfortable with the fact of unsupported web elements on IE, as long as the basic structure of the website stayed functional.